olamilekanadesoye/TradeZone_Analytics/README.md

 ### Additional Infromation
 Based on other investigations such duplicates checks, data type check, and format and pattern consistency check, there were no anomalies detected.

+---

+## Data Cleaning Process

+After profiling the data, it made it easier to clean data to ensure quality and conisistency for accurate analysis.
+Like profiling, this process follows a structured approach.
+All tables were cleaned into a VIEW rather than creating another table to preverse the original data and encorage flexibility.
+Each VIEW was created with CREATE OR REPLACE VIEW and named as cleaned_prefix, for example cleaned_sellers and cleaned_orders.

+For the complete cleaning queries for all tables, see [cleaning_Script]

+### Step 1: Standardize Text Columns

+**Tables affected:** customers, sellers, products

+**Issues Found:** Text columns across multiple tables contained inconsitent values, typos, inconsitent casing, and abbreviations.
+Specific cases have been explained in data profling section above in city columns of customers and sellers table amd category column of products tables

+**Decision:** INITCAP, TRIM, CASE, Nested REPLACE functions to standardize all text values.
+CASE WHEN was used to expand abbreviations into full reabable values

+**Result:** All text columns standardized across affected tables

+### Step 2: Standardize Numerica Columns

+**Tables affected:** reviews
+**Issues Found:** Inconsitent rating number such as 0,-1, and 7 were idetified in the rating column.

+**Decision:** Used CASE WHEN to convert non-excepted rating number to their nearest possible number rating.
+0,-1 to 1 and 7 to 5

+**Reason:** To ensure that ratings is consistent with expected range of 1-5, while ensuring no loss of data.

+**Result:** The rating column in the review table now contain rating within the range of 1-5

+### Step 3: Handle Missing Values

+**Tables affected:** products, orders, order_items, payments

+**Issues Found:** missing unit prices values in products and order_items table, mising total amoount values in order_items payment, and orders tables and missing delivery date values in the orders table

+**Decision:** After close observation, missing unit prices values in product table was connected in to the missing unit prices and total amount in other tables.
+With the help of browser and AI, an approximate average price was selected to replace the missing values.
+Once mising values of products were sorted, JOIN was used reflect unit_price of cleaned_products to solve mising values in order and order_items.
+However, total_amount of payment table was left untouched.
+For the missing delivery data, no action was made.

+**Reason:** The decision to replace unit_price with estimated average values gotten from the internet mirrors a real-world situation whereby in the same situation, a data analyst is expected to trace the seller_id and get information about the unit price.
+For inaction in payment table, through observation identified that some amount not recorded were not connected to missing price, and this could signify audit to uncover suspicious activities.
+While for the missing delivery date values, the missing values simply reflects orders that hasn't been completed yet.

+**Result:** The unit_price and amount column across multiple tables now contain values.
+In the VIEW, line total of order_items, and amount of orders table were renamed to total_amount.

+### Step 4: Handling Outliers

+**Tables affected:** products

+**Issues Found:** Extreme values in the unit price column.

+**Decision:** No action was made after careful observation.

+**Reason:** Products price were checked in real life and it was discovered that prices fall within the range of price, therefore, it is accurate based on the context.

+**Result:** The extreme values in unit_price column of the products table was left untouched.

+---

+## Data Analysis